hfour/h4bff/1-Guides/Thinking-in-h4bff.md

    for `getService(UserInfo).userId` API to always work, even if we change authentication systems, there is no need to make it configurable.

-For this plugin, we'll assume we need to make it configurable, just to demonstrate how plugability works on a simple example.
-One way is to add a singleton called CommentsConfig which has a writeable property for the user id getter:
+For this plugin, we'll assume we need to make it configurable, just to demonstrate how pluggability works on a simple example.
+One way is to add a singleton called CommentsConfig which has a writable property for the user id getter:

 ```typescript